 Danley, S. (forthcoming).
 A Neighborhood Politics of Last Resort: Post-Katrina New Orleans and the Right to the City.
-McGill-Queen’s Press-MQUP.
-(Expected publication Fall 2018)
+McGill-Queen University Press-MQUP.
+(November 30th 2018 release)

 Danley, S., & Sass Rubin, J. (2017).
 A Tale of Two Cities: Community Resistance to Market-based Reforms in Camden and Newark, New Jersey.
 In B. Ferhman, The Fight for America’s Schools: Grassroots Organizing in Education (p.
 33-54).
 Harvard Education Press.
 2017.

 Danley, S., Dahan, T., & Benson, K. (2017).
 Publishing as Social Capital: Amplifying Community with Digital Tools.
 Journal of Scholarly Publishing, 48(2), 116-130.